-Clients SHOULD implement a decision procedure equivalent to the one shown below.
-(Unless implementers understand what is required for the security, they should not alter this.)
-In particular, clients SHOULD NOT accept "normal responses" unless explicitly allowed below.
+The following state machine describes the possible request-response sequences derived from the above normative rules.
+If implementer are not quite sure on the security consequences of the above rules, it is strongly advised to follow the decision procedure below.
+In particular, clients SHOULD NOT accept "normal responses" unless explicitly allowed in the rules.
 The labels on the steps are for informational purposes only.
-Action entries within each step are checked in top-to-bottom order, and the first clause satisfied SHOULD be taken.
+Action entries within each step are checked in top-to-bottom order, and the first clause satisfied is to be followed.

-Step 1 (step\new\request):
+Step 1 (step_new_request):